KristineGudmundsen/CodeWords/SKO/Week_12/README.md

 As I'm not a hundred per cent sure of the colours, I still want to experiment with colours some more and I might submit a new code to the website.

 I can honestly say that this has been the most instructive and interesting Studio, and it has been a perfect last semester of my bachelor.
 I am grateful I got the chance to learn code before graduating.
-Thank you for all the code sessions, knowledge sharing, feedback, help and playful assignments :)
+CodeWords has not only thought me about CamelCase but also opened my eyes for code and I will like to continue coding and improve my skills for future designs.
+Thank you for all the code sessions, knowledge sharing, feedback, help, playful lectures and engaging assignments.

 [Previous](https://github.com/KristineGudmundsen/CodeWords/tree/master/SKO/Week_11)